 Policy 1-8.1.5: Meaningful Open Space Requirements.
 It is the intent of the OAO to ensure that the development and enhancement of properties includes the creation of meaningful, useable, accessible, green and beautiful open space that invites the public to relax, interact, recreate, unwind and stimulate social connection.
 Where properties are planned for redevelopment, meaningful open space and the design of structures around these open spaces is the most important consideration.
-At a minimum, each property 1.5 acres in size and above, or any project covering 1.5 acres, that is redeveloped shall provide at least 25% meaningful open space, which is open to and available to the public.
-At least 5065% of open-space areas provided shall be greenspace and 80% of the required open-space area shall be pervious or semi-pervious.
+At a minimum, each property 1.5 acres in size and above, or any project covering 1.5 acres, that is redeveloped shall provide a minimum of 25% meaningful open space, which is open to and available to the public.
+At least 50% of open-space areas provided shall be greenspace and 80% of the required open-space area shall be pervious or semi-pervious.
 Pervious areas such as retention ponds, parking lot islands or landscape planting areas around building bases shall not be counted as open space.
 Existing park space shall not count towards open space requirements.
 Open space shall be areas that are open and inviting to the public.
-Open space can include green areas, hardscape areas, semi-pervious areas, balcony or roof areas that are open to the public and other similar-type spaces.
+Open space can include green areas, hardscape areas, semipervious areas, balcony or roof areas that are open to the public and other similar-type spaces.
 At least 90% of the open space shall be provided at ground level.
-The intent is that each of these areas create the opportunity for social interaction, relaxation, recreation and reflection.

 Policy 1-8.1.6: Floor Area Ratio for Parking Structures.
 Parking structures shall not count towards the floor area ratio (FAR) for any project/property within the Orange Avenue Overlay District, provided that the conditions listed within the Land Development Code are met for each structure.
-Parking structures that do not provide the requirements listed in the Land Development Code shall not be exempt from FAR calculations.
+Parking structures that do not provide the requirements listed in the Land Development Code shall not be exempt from FAR calculations, and therefore must count the parking garage square footage towards their FAR calculations.
+However, parking structures west of Orlando Avenue shall not be exempt from FAR for structures greater than two levels (ground level plus one).

 Policy 1-8.1.7: Variances and Special Exceptions.
 No variances to maximum number of stories, maximum allowable Floor Area Ratio, allowed uses, required open space or maximum residential density shall be granted.
-Variances to other development standards shall be considered, with sufficient showing of reasoning and hardship, as outlined in Section 58-92.
+Variances to other development standards shall be considered, with sufficient showing of reasoning and hardship, as outlined in Section 58-92 of the Land Development Code.

 Policy 1-8.1.8: Residential Uses within the Overlay District.
-Existing Single-Family Residential Uses.
 The OAO shall not apply to existing residential uses.
 Protections of existing residential uses and structures shall be implemented.
 Properties currently used and developed as residential prior to the effective date of this section shall continue to be subject only to current Land Development Code standards and protections governing such properties' underlying zoning designation and not those set forth in the OAO, unless and until such properties redevelop.
 Any change of use or redevelopment on the existing residentially developed properties shall require compliance with OAO standards.
 In order to protect existing structures that are used as a residence, new non-residential or mixed use development within the OAO shall have its structures setback at least 35 feet from the property boundaries of parcels with existing residential structures used as a residence that are not intended to be part of the proposed development, unless a written consent can be obtained from owner(s) of the affected existing residential structure(s) consenting to the waiver of such minimum setback requirement of this subsection.
 Parking garages shall be setback at least 100 feet from the property boundary of parcels used and developed as single-family or low-density residential.
-The OAO shall not apply to existing single family residential uses, neighborhoods, or residential developments.
-Protections of existing single-family residential uses shall be implemented.
-Properties currently used as single-family residential shall continue to be subject only to current Land Development Code standards and protection.
-Any change of use on the property shall require compliance with OAO standards.